TomHarte/CLK/README.md

 # CLK
-CLK is an emulator for tourists.
+CLK is an emulator for tourists that seeks best-in-class accuracy while minimising latency.

 So its aims are:
 * single-click load of any piece of source media for any supported platform;